szorfein/szorfein.github.io/_posts/2017-08-09-build-secure-gpg-key.md

 Revocation certificate created.
 ```

+## Backups into Tar archive

 Backup your fresh key.

-    $ gpg --armor --export-secret-keys alice > alice_secret.key
+    $ gpg --armor --export-secret-keys alice > alice-secret.key
-    $ gpg --armor --export alice > alice_public.key
+    $ gpg --armor --export alice > alice-public.key

 Make a tar file

-    $ tar -cf alice_master_keys.tar alice*.key revocation.cert
+    $ tar -cf alice-master-keys.tar alice*.key revocation.cert

 Delete useless file.

     $ shred -u alice*.key revocation.cert

-Export all subkeys too temporary.
+Export all subkeys too temporary, we reimport soon.

     $ gpg --export-secret-subkeys alice > subkeys

 Now, we have all necessary files, delete original key from actual system.

     $ gpg --delete-secret-keys alice
+    $ gpg --delete-keys alice

 ```
 Press Delete key for each subkey.
 Verify than output of gpg -K is empty and re-import subkey.
 ```

-Control than output of `gpg -K` is empty.
+Control than output of `gpg -K` and `gpg -k` do not containt our keys.

     $ gpg -K
+    $ gpg -k

-Now, we will create a key with less privilege for laptop or other device.
-Re-import key:
+Now, we will create a lesser keys with less privilege by reimport `subkeys` file.

     $ gpg --import subkeys